 Reason for Change

 It is the fourth of a series of 4 contributions.
 This contribution provides with the analysis of mobile cloud end-to-end efficiency.
 The rest 3 will describe the overview of Mobile Cloud Computing, Mobile Cloud-based OS, and Mobile Cloud-based Applications.

+The 0066R02 replaces the 0066 based on discussion in the meeting.

+Note: there is a technical error in creating the revision number on the portal, and thus R01 is skipped.

 Impact on Backward Compatibility